srivers1686/my_portfolio_template/README.md

 # Portfolio Template
 [Description](#description) | [Prerequisites](#prerequisites) | [Demo](#demo) | [Important Git/Github Expectations](#important-gitgithub-expectations) | [Getting Started](#getting-started) | [Next Steps](#next-steps) | [Contributors](#contributors) | [Deployment](#deployment) | [Live Application](#live-application)
 ## Description
 This is a template portfolio that was built with React.
-You can use this project to help you build out your porfolio.
+You can use this project to help you build out your portfolio.
 This project provides the foundation for a portfolio and has minimal styling in place.
 There are currently four routes in this project: a `home page`, `projects page`, `contact page`, and `about me page`.
 The technologies used on this project include:

 - Vite
 - React